Actindo-AG/Documentation/Accounting/Operation/03_ManageOpenItems.md

 - If no account is selected, the *Open items* tab displays all open items in the *Accounting* module.
 - If an account is selected, the *Open items* tab displays only the open items for the selected account.

+> [Info] An account can be selected either by entering an  account number in the *Account* or *Contra account* field, or by clicking on a booking in the *Bookings* tab.

 ## Access all open items

-You can display all open items recorded in the system.
+You can display all open items recorded in the system within the selected booking period.

 ### Prerequisites